retrieve dataset from OSF repoid<-"VisiumHD_HumanColon_Oliveira"pa<-OSTA.data_load(id)dir.create(td<-tempfile())unzip(pa, exdir=td)# read 8um bins into 'SpatialExperiment'vhd8<-TENxVisiumHD( spacerangerOut=td, processing="filtered", format="h5", images="lowres", bin_size="008")|>import()# use gene s

 Now, we filter to only T cells, B cells and Myeloid bins, and investigate – within their neighborhood – the spatial proximity differences to Fibroblast or Tumor bins in terms of abundance.

-In this region, we observe more tumor than fibroblast bins around each of the immune bins.
-However, note that in this zoomed region, we have nearly 3 times more tumor bins compared to fibroblast bins.
+In this region, we observe more fibroblast than tumor bins around each of the immune bins.
+However, note that in this zoomed region, we have nearly 1.4 times more fibroblast bins compared to tumor bins.
 Thus, we need to scale abundance values by the number of target cell type bins observed in the region.

-After correction, we see that the abundance of fibroblast bins does not differ much from the abundance of tumor bins around each immune cell type in the zoomed region.
+After correction, we see amplified differences in the relative abundance of fibroblast bins compared to tumor bins around each immune cell type in the zoomed region.

-The same analysis steps could be applied to the (unfiltered) 8 μm resolution data with the corresponding RCTD results provided by the authors.
+The same analysis steps could be applied to the (unfiltered) 16 μm resolution data with the corresponding deconvolution results.

 13.8 Conclusion